dfederlein/vagrant-tower/README.md

 vagrant ssh tower
 ```

-Located in /home/vagrant/ is a playbook taken from https://github.com/ansible/ansible-examples called "lamp_haproxy."
-This demo is designed to run this playbook (though the included version is modified somewhat.)
-From the ansible CLI you can modify then execute this playbook as you see fit to learn more about ansible CLI.
+Located in /home/vagrant/ are playbooks taken from https://github.com/ansible/ansible-examples.
+This demo is designed to run these playbooks (though the included playbooks are modified somewhat from the canonical ansible repo.)
+From the ansible CLI you can modify then execute these playbooks as you see fit to learn more about ansible CLI.

-Additionally, all playbooks from the ansible-examples repo ( https://github.com/ansible/ansible-examples ) have been added to /var/lib/awx/projects/ (NOTE: These were adapted to work with this vagrant demo.
-They are taken from my fork here: https://github.com/dfederlein/ansible-examples )
+Additionally, all playbooks from the ansible-examples repo ( https://github.com/ansible/ansible-examples ) have been added to /var/lib/awx/projects/ so you can use them when creating projects and job templates in Tower.

+(NOTE: Included playbooks were adapted to work with this vagrant demo.
+You can view them at my fork of the originals: https://github.com/dfederlein/ansible-examples )

+For example, you can deploy lamp_haproxy as a stack of 5 machines (1 load balancer, 2 web servers, 1 DB server, 1 nagios server):
 ```
 cd /home/vagrant/lamp_haproxy/
 ansible-playbook site.yml